Requirements:

 Procedure:

-- To collect certificates and Diploma Supplements, you will need to request an appointment in advance .
+- To collect certificates and SETs, you are advised to request an appointment.

 - The graduate should confirm that all the information on the degree certificate is correct before signing it.
 The certificate is valid only after it is signed.